IBrazyI/Javascriptus-Crusade/README.md

 ### Creating Repository
 1. Created new file inside documents folder named "Coding Course" and within that created a file called "Sharks-Under-Threat(Milestone Project 1)"
-2. Opened GibHub Desktop and selected "New Repository"
+2. Opened GitHub Desktop and selected "New Repository"
 3. Gave the project name "Sharks-Under-Threat" and clicked "Create Repository"
 4. Opened the repository in VS Code
 5. Created index.html and README.md pages